ASTI rejects pay deal for new entrant teachers

 “However, their action put unequal pay firmly on the agenda, making it an issue the Government could no longer ignore.
 Despite this, this latest proposal from the Government represents insufficient progress and does not achieve equal pay.
 We will continue to pursue the full restoration of pay for our lower paid colleagues.”

-A key question facing the ASTI's central executive committee will revolve around what industrial action, if any, the union will take.
+A key question facing the ASTI’s central executive committee will revolve around whether to hold a ballot for industrial action.

-If the union opts not to hold off on industrial action, it is likely that members would still benefit from the pay deal on offer.
+If the union holds off on a ballot, members will still benefit from the pay deal on offer.

 However, if it embarks on any form of industrial action, financial emergency legislation would allow the Government to freeze members’ pay and withdraw a range of other benefits.